 Step-By-Step Photos and Directions:

 It is so easy to make a gluten-free chocolate layer cake.
-The first step is to preheat your oven to 350º F.
+The first step is to preheat your oven to 350º F and move the oven rack to the middle of the oven.

 Step 2: Use a whisk to blend the dry ingredients.
-Don’t forget if your gluten-free flour blend doesn’t contain xanthan gum, add a teaspoon to the dry ingredients.
+Don’t forget if your gluten-free flour blend doesn’t contain xanthan gum or another binder, add a teaspoon to the dry ingredients.

-Step 3: Add the wet ingredients to a smaller bowl and whisk to blend.
+Step 3: Prepare the wet ingredients.
+Add the wet ingredients to a smaller bowl and whisk to blend.
 I melt my butter to make the mixture smoother.

-Step 4: Pour the wet ingredients into the dry ingredients.
+Step 4: Prepare the cake batter.
+Pour the wet ingredients into the dry ingredients.
 Mix the wet and dry ingredients in the bowl with a large spoon until they are just “barely” mixed.

-HINT: Do not over-mix your cake, or it will not be as light and fluffy!
-I NEVER use a standing mixer for gluten free cake.
-It makes your cake not as fluffy.
+👀 Sandi’s HINT: Do not over-mix your cake, or it will not be as light and fluffy!
+I never use a standing mixer to mix gluten-free cake batter.
+It makes your cake turn out more dense.

 I used this cute set of mini-layer cake pans.
 These pans make layer cakes so easy to make.
 You can choose how many layers to make your cake.
-You can also use this fudgy chocolate cake batter to make sheet cakes or cupcakes.
+You can also use this fudgy chocolate cake batter to make a sheet cake or cupcakes.

-Step 5: This is the consistency of the batter.
+Step 5: Compare your cake batter to mine to make sure yours has the right consistency.
+This is the consistency of my batter.
 It is a nice, rich chocolate color.

 📢 Sandi says: Every gluten-free flour blend has a different starch-to-grain ratio.
 The brand of gluten-free flour you use will affect the moisture of the batter.
 If your cake batter is too runny, add more flour, and if it is too thick, add more liquids.